beyondthefarewell/beyondthefarewell.github.io/index.md

 -   Memoirs.
 -   Anything else ?

-### Financial
- - Pensions: cancel private pensions, repay over payments.
- - Bank accounts: Keep a record of the amount in the accounts at the time of death, it may be needed for probate or other matters.
- - Pay outstanding bills, debts, HMRC taxes, settle any differences in amounts.
- - Any others?

 ### Digital data, computers, online accounts, etc.
  - Backup (make a copy) their computer data or storage media **before** making any changes to it.